Rhode Island Prenuptial Agreement

 1. Are prenuptial agreements enforceable in Rhode Island?

-Yes — and Rhode Island is arguably the most pro-enforcement UPAA state in the country.
+Yes — Rhode Island is arguably the strongest prenup-enforcement state in the country.
 Under R.I.
-Gen. Laws § 15-17-6, a prenup is enforceable unless the challenging party proves BOTH involuntary execution AND unconscionability plus lack of disclosure, by clear and convincing evidence.
-The Rhode Island Supreme Court has enforced prenups even when it agreed they were substantively unconscionable (Marsocci v.
+Gen. Laws § 15-17-6, a prenup is enforceable unless the challenger proves BOTH involuntary execution AND unconscionability plus lack of disclosure, all by clear and convincing evidence.
+Most UPAA states use "or" — meaning involuntariness alone can kill a prenup.
+Rhode Island uniquely requires "and," so a challenger must prove every element simultaneously.
+In Marsocci v.
 Marsocci, 911 A.2d 690 (R.I.
-2006)).
+2006), the Supreme Court enforced a prenup it agreed was substantively unconscionable because the challenger couldn't clear every hurdle.

 2. How much does a prenup cost in Rhode Island?

-Attorney-drafted prenups in Rhode Island typically run $2,400–$6,000 per couple, with the average RI family law attorney billing around $240/hour and a typical engagement requiring 10–15 hours.
-Online template services like PerfectPrenup cost a fraction of that (a few hundred dollars), with attorney review available as an add-on.
+Attorney-drafted prenups in Rhode Island typically run $2,400–$6,000 per couple.
+The average RI family law attorney bills around $240/hour, and a straightforward prenup usually requires 10–15 hours of combined consultation, drafting, negotiation, and finalization.
+Complex estates (businesses, trusts, multiple properties) push costs higher.
+Online template services like PerfectPrenup cost a fraction — a few hundred dollars — with optional attorney review as an add-on.

 5. Can a prenup waive alimony in Rhode Island?

-Yes — alimony waivers are expressly permitted under R.I.
-Gen. Laws § 15-17-3(a)(4).
-The single statutory exception: under § 15-17-6(c), if a waiver would cause a spouse to qualify for public assistance, the court may order support "to the extent necessary to avoid that eligibility" — but only that minimum.
+Yes.
+Alimony waivers are expressly permitted under R.I.
+Gen. Laws § 15-17-3(a)(4), which authorizes the "modification or elimination of spousal support."
+The single statutory exception: under § 15-17-6(c), if a waiver would cause a spouse to qualify for public assistance at the time of separation or divorce, the court may order support — but only "to the extent necessary to avoid that eligibility."
+This means the court can't award generous alimony; it can only fill the gap between destitution and self-sufficiency.

 10. Does a Rhode Island prenup need to be notarized?

 The statute requires only that the agreement be in writing and signed by both parties (§ 15-17-2).
-Notarization is not technically required, but Penhallow v.
+Notarization is not technically mandatory.
+However, in Penhallow v.
 Penhallow, 649 A.2d 1016 (R.I.
-1994) treated notarization as strong evidence of valid execution.
-Notarize at minimum; ideally have both parties' attorneys present as witnesses.
+1994), the court treated notarized signatures as strong evidence of valid execution — and the opposing party's attempt to deny signing failed precisely because the signatures had been notarized.
+Notarize at minimum.
+Ideally, have both parties' attorneys present as witnesses during the signing ceremony.

-11. Does Rhode Island protect premarital assets without a prenup?
+11. Does Rhode Island protect premarital assets and inheritance without a prenup?